 Security Guard Training Education Options: Common degree programs for Security Guards to develop their skills and future

 Private security is a field where a degree is not usually an expectation but can be an asset.
 In some cases, it can compensate for a lack of related work experience.
 It can help a person to not only get a security officer position but get the specific type of security position they desire.
+You will also want to decide on unarmed security guard training or armed security guard training.
 Some sectors — and some employers — set standards high.
 Being a security officer for a premier medical center takes a skill set beyond what it takes to be a watchperson.

 Degrees in criminal justice, public safety, homeland security and emergency management can help a security guard become more familiar with protocols, as well as the criminal justice system.